JayYu0116/gcn_assignment/README.md

 bash scripts/run_graph_classification.sh data/graph_classification/graph_mutag_with_node_num.pt 2 max 200
 ```

+## FAQ

+### Getting feedback

+- You can create a **private** fork of this repository on GitHub and add the TAs as collaborators (usernames: madaan, yaushian).
+This might help you in asking questions without having to copy-paste your code on piazza (you can just reference Github code/copy permalink).
+You can use [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) or just copy-paste the code into a new repository.

+### Posting your solutions online

+- As with all the other assignments, please do not share your solutions publicly.

 ## Attributions
 - Parts of the data loader code are based on [this repo](https://github.com/tkipf/gcn).